Ishiko-cpp/DockerImages/gcc-boost/README.md

 # Image Contents

-The images are based on the [the official GCC Docker image](https://hub.docker.com/_/gcc) with the addition of the Boost libraries that are installed in /usr/local/include and /usr/local/lib.
+The images are based on the [the official GCC Docker image](https://hub.docker.com/_/gcc) with the addition of the Boost libraries, which are installed in /usr/local/include and /usr/local/lib.

 The image uses a [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/) to remove the files generated during the Boost build process from the final image.